-- 2) Upon arrival, immediately investigate and assess the situation, especially for any safety hazards.
+- 1) Quickly, but safely, proceed to the location of the reported spill in one of the Vactors. - 2) Call for additional support either through the FS Sup, FSS or the Secondary Standby Duty Operator. - 3) Upon arrival, immediately investigate and assess the situation, especially for any safety hazards.
 Determine if there are any exceptional or additional measures required to protect the public, such as traffic control or crowd control.
-As practical and within safety limits consider the use of barriers, taping of the area, or requesting assistance from law enforcement officials. - 3) Determine the type of water overflowing/spilling.
-Make a rapid estimate of spill flowrate or its volume, the source of the spill, and its destination. {see photos of various spill volumes, Attachment (d)}. - 4) Note time of arrival on Emergency Action Report {Attachment (e)}. - 5) Immediately make all practical efforts to contain the overflowing sewage and then, as rapidly as possible, correct the cause of the spill.
-[Note times spill is contained and/or stoppage corrected on Sewer Spill Data Sheet {Attachment (f)}].
+As practical and within safety limits consider the use of barriers, taping of the area, or requesting assistance from law enforcement officials. - 4) Determine the type of water overflowing/spilling (wastewater, potable water, groundwater or other).
+Make a rapid estimate of spill flowrate or its volume, the source of the spill, and its destination. {see photos of various spill volumes, Attachment (c)}. - 5) Note time of arrival on Emergency Action Report {Attachment (d)}. - 6) Immediately make all practical efforts to contain the overflowing sewage and then, as rapidly as possible, correct the cause of the spill.
+Objective is to minimize impacts to public health and State waters.
+[Note times spill is contained and/or stoppage corrected on Sewer Spill Data Sheet {Attachment (i)}].

-Note: If any aspect of the spill (e.g., spill greater than 1000 gals, reaches surface waters, spill location, spill destination, damage to private property, media interest, injury, etc.) is "exceptional" or there is any doubt regarding the spill, LWD staff member is to immediately notify the FS Sup, FSS, Technical Services Manager (TSM), or General Manager (GM) at their offices or homes.
+Note: If any aspect of the spill (e.g., spill greater than 1000 gals, reaches surface waters or waters of the State, spill location, spill destination, damage to private property, media interest, injury, etc.) is "exceptional" or there is any doubt regarding the spill, LWD staff member is to immediately notify the FS Sup, FSS, Director of Technical Services (DTS) or General Manager (GM) at their offices or homes.